dsbondin/dsbondin.github.io/_posts/2017-10-17-cli_data_gem_project.markdown

   end
 ```

-Initially I had `attr_accessor` for all bootcamp attributes but then I realized that I was already using`#ranking`,  `#about` and  `#courses` so I only left those that needed getters and setters: `:name` and `:url`.
+Initially I had `attr_accessor` for all bootcamp attributes but then I realized that I was already using `#ranking`,  `#about` and  `#courses` in my code so I only left those that needed getters and setters: `:name` and `:url`.

-The is a one-way relationship between `BestCodingBootcamps::CLI` class `BestCodingBootcamps::Bootcamp` class.
+There is a one-way relationship between `BestCodingBootcamps::CLI` class `BestCodingBootcamps::Bootcamp` classes.
 CLI knows about Bootcamp and calls it with `.create_bootcamps` class method.
 Bootcamp doesn't know about CLI.
 The `#menu` and other user interface interaction methods are pretty straightforward, the only peculiarity is that the `#menu` method uses recursion.
 I didn't like the use of `input = nil` and `if-else` inside the `while` loop, so I inserted reference to the method itself inside some if-else outcomes.
 It still doesn't look very pretty with three `#menu` calls but it is what it is.

 In general, I'm satisfied with my program, but still looking forward to refactor it if needed.